phucsinhhome/ps-gcs-syncer/file-processing/README.md

 > Note: Do NOT enclose above local registy entries in the `Composite Exporter` application because they need to be changed for different deployment scenarios.
 We tested the local entry to read the configuration from `file.properties`, it simply does not work.

-Step 2: Export composite exporter.
+__Step 2__: Export composite exporter.
 Right click on project `file-processing-local-to-sftp-composite-exporter` > `Export Composite Application Project` to export it to `{MI_HOME}/repository/deployment/server/carbonapps`.
 Wait for the MI deploy the necessary artifacts sucessfully.

-Step 3: Call API to `FileAPI` at resource `/uploadSftp` which is composed in `file-processing/file-processing-configs/src/main/resources/metadata/FileAPI_swagger.yaml`
+__Step 3__: Call API to `FileAPI` at resource `/uploadSftp` which is composed in `file-processing/file-processing-configs/src/main/resources/metadata/FileAPI_swagger.yaml`.
+The example and detailed description is mentioned in the API specification.